nots1dd/inLimbo/COLORS.md

+# COLORS inLimbo

-# inLimbo Colors - Color Schema Documentation
+Color Schema Documentation for inLimbo

 This document explains the color schema used in [**inLimbo**](https://github.com/nots1dd/inLimbo), including all available colors, their respective RGB values, and how to configure them in the `config.toml` file.